GraphPKU/BREC/README.md

 **BREC**  is a new dataset for GNN expressiveness comparison.
-It addresses the limitations of previous datasets, including difficulty, granularity, and scale, by incorporating 400 pairs of diverse graphs in four categories (Basic, Regular, Extension, CFI).
+It addresses the limitations of previous datasets, including difficulty, granularity, and scale, by incorporating 400 pairs of various graphs in four categories (Basic, Regular, Extension, CFI).
-The graphs are organized pair-wise where each pair is tested individually to return whether a GNN can distinguish them.
-We also propose a new evaluation method **RPC** (Reliable Paired Comparisons) with contrastive training framework.
+The graphs are organized pair-wise, where each pair is tested individually to return whether a GNN can distinguish them.
+We propose a new evaluation method, **RPC** (Reliable Paired Comparisons), with a contrastive training framework.

 ## Usages

 ### File Structure

-We first introduce general file structure of BREC:
+We first introduce the general file structure of BREC:

 ```bash
 ├── Data